lexra/userboard-g2l/meta-userboard-g2l/recipes-demo/app-resnet50-cam/README.md

 ### DRP-AI + Multi-OS package

-RZ/V2L allows multi-OS running at the same time, and allows multi-OS communication with each other.
+RZ/V2L is capable of multi-OS running at the same time, thus allows the given OS communication with each other.

 #### 1 Placeholder 'Renesas_software'